fracpete/bootstrapp/README.md

 -d, --dependency DEPENDENCIES
 	The maven dependencies to use for bootstrapping the application (group:artifact:version), e.g.: nz.ac.waikato.cms.weka:weka-dev:3.9.4

+-D, --dependency-file DEPENDENCY_FILES
+	The file(s) with maven dependencies to use for bootstrapping the application (group:artifact:version), one dependency per line.

 -s, --sources
 	If enabled, source jars of the Maven artifacts will get downloaded as well and stored in a separated directory.